 Workforce dynamics refer to the constantly changing nature of an organization's or industry's workforce.
-This concept encompasses many factors, including employee demographics, skill sets, attitudes, and behaviors, interacting in complex ways to influence business outcomes.
+This concept encompasses many factors, including employee demographics, skill sets, attitudes, and behaviors, which interact in complex ways to influence business outcomes.

-Understanding and managing workforce dynamics is crucial for organizational success as these dynamics directly impact employee engagement, retention, and overall business performance.
+Understanding and managing workforce dynamics is crucial for organizational success as these dynamics directly impact employee engagement, retention of key employees in a competitive labor market, and overall business performance.

 What are Workforce Dynamics?